kinshuk425/Technova/README.md

 - Separate pages for individual articles
 - Styled tables in the Web Development page with colored borders

-##Future Improvements:--
+## Future Improvements:--
--Add a dark mode toggle
+- Add a dark mode toggle
--Add more interactive JS features
+- Add more interactive JS features
--Add more articles and images dynamically
+- Add more articles and images dynamically
--Improve table styles in all articles
+- Improve table styles in all articles

-##Author:--
+## Author:--
-Kinshuk Agrawal
+  Kinshuk Agrawal,
   Student, B.Tech CSE (Cybersecurity) | KIET Ghaziabad